 As for the winner, I'm going to guess that our eventual champion will be Finland.
 Tampere 2027, here we come.

-Alright, now that I've done my best to read the tea leaves and tell the future, all there is to do is to sit back and try and make the most of tonight.
+Alright, now that I've done my best to read the tea leaves and tell the future, all there is to do is to sit back and try and make the most of the Grand Final night.
 Goodness do I sound pessimistic or what, just Eeyoring all over this week.

 Well, here's hoping.
 A wonderful Eurovision Grand Final to all and see you next year!